Skip to main content

 How to Use

-- Open the godspeed project in vscode and then add the plugin from the CLI of vscode, select 'mongoose-as-datasource' to integrate the plugin.
+- Open the godspeed project in vscode and then install the plugin by specifying its name:

-- You will find two files in your project related to the Prisma plugin at src/datasources/types/mongoose.ts and src/datasources/mongoose.yaml
+- After installing the plugin using godspeed plugin add command, you will find two auto generated files in your project at src/datasources/types/mongoose.ts and src/datasources/mongoose.yaml

 src/datasources/types/mongoose.ts